bitquery/streaming-data-platform-docs/docs/subscriptions/examples.md

 - **Stop Connection**:

-  - The connection is closed by calling `bitqueryConnection.close()` when necessary.
-This code currently keeps the connection open indefinitely, allowing for continuous data streaming.
+  - The connection is closed by calling `bitqueryConnection.close()` after ten seconds.
 The `close` event logs when the connection is terminated, either by the client or the server.

 > To close a subscription, you have to close the websocket.